Baby’s Poop Smells Like Fish: A Parent’s Guide to Causes and Treatment

 If the fishy smell persists, have baby examined by a pediatrician to determine the underlying cause.

-What Should I do if my Baby Poop Smells Like Fish?
+What Should I do if my Baby’s fishy smelling poop?

 Here are some tips if your baby has fish-scented poop: